The Bryce Canyon Scenic Drive: A Complete Guide

 The first stop on the Bryce National Park scenic drive has great views of orange, pink and white hoodoos and cliffs.

-Ponderosa Canyon is named after the huge Ponderosa Pines on the Canyon floor.
+Ponderosa Point is named after the huge Ponderosa Pines on the canyon floor.
 Some of them are more than 5 feet in diameter and more than 150 feet tall!

 From here you can see canyons through the Grey Cliffs and White Cliffs.
 You may notice that the Grey Canyons are wider and less deep.
 This is because the White Cliffs experience more flash floods.